NeeEoo/discord-rpc/README.md

 # Discord RPC

-## Warning

-You shouldn't use this nor the [discord/discord-rpc](https://github.com/discord/discord-rpc) repositories if you don't like your activity data swapped randomly (probably a memory management issue somewhere deep down in the serializer).

 ## Deprecation Notice

 This library has been deprecated in favor of Discord's GameSDK.
 [Learn more here](https://discord.com/developers/docs/game-sdk/sdk-starter-guide)

-## What's new in this fork
+## Warning

+You shouldn't use this nor the [discord/discord-rpc](https://github.com/discord/discord-rpc) repositories if you don't like your activity data swapped randomly (probably a memory management issue somewhere deep down in the serializer).

+## Fork Changes

 ### Buttons